DataDog/documentation/content/en/agent/logs/advanced_log_collection.md

 ## Tail most recently modified files first
 **Note:** This feature is in public beta.

-The default behavior for the Datadog Agent to prioritize which file to tail first in the defined directory path is based on the file name, specifically in reverse lexicographical order.
-To have Agent tailing files based on the file modification time, you can set the configuration option `logs_config.file_wildcard_selection_mode` to be `by_modification_time`.
+When prioritizing files to tail, the Datadog Agent sorts the filenames in the directory path by reverse lexicographic order.
+To sort files based on file modification time, set the configuration option `logs_config.file_wildcard_selection_mode` to the value `by_modification_time`.

 This option is helpful when the number of total log file matches exceeds `logs_config.open_files_limit`.
 Using `by_modification_time` ensures that the most recently updated files are tailed first in the defined directory path.